uschatto/SE-Final-Project/DEPLOY.md

 #### USECASE 2: Check if an image is inappropriate
 ```
 - If we reach this step, we can guarantee that the image is virus protected.
-- Upload an image to the channel.Note the image has to be one of these types - "jpeg","jpg","png","bpm","gif","webp" .
+- Upload an image to the channel from the local file system.Note the image has to be one of these types - "jpeg","jpg","png","bpm","gif","webp" .
 - Wait for the bot to respond with the message 'Scanning complete.
 Image <imagename> safe to download' to download and view the file.
 - If the image is inappropriate, the Bot will respond with the message, 'The image <imagename> is inappropriate.
 SecBot will delete the image.
 - The bot will go on to delete the image.